International Students Orientation & Registration

 Registering For Your Classes

-You can find all the details about registering for classes in the Online Orientation – Level 2.
+You can find details about registering for classes on our "Return to Campus" webpage in the section labeled: Online Orientation – Level 2.

 - You may need to take placement tests before you are able to register for classes.